Triple Net Lease (NNN) - Explained

 - Economics, Finance, & Analytics

-Triple Net Lease (NNN) Definition
+What is a Triple Net Lease (NNN)?

 A triple lease is a lease agreement that appoints the tenant with the primary responsibility of all the assets within that property which is being leased.
 In other words, any agreement that assigns the lessee with the cost of assets (in case of damages) in addition to the rent paid on the property, is said to be a Triple Net Lease (NNN).
 This agreement has triple Ns because the tenant, in this case, pays the net real estate taxes on the leased property, the net building insurance, and the net common property maintenance, and this has ascribed it with the nickname: Net-Net-Net (NNN) lease.